PILOTS

 ENGIE, a gas and electricity producer, has worked to restore mangroves near its Mirfa electricity and water production site, through a public-private partnership with the Environment Agency of Abu Dhabi.
 The goal is to increase local ecosystem resilience against major natural hazards through Nature-based solutions by creating natural buffer zones.
 This will be achieved through the restoration of the degraded mangrove area, which will benefit the local fauna it supports.

 The French Ministry for Ecological Transition and the Seine Normandy water agency, with the support of the European Commission’s Green Assist, is developing a pilot to finance maintenance and restoration of wetlands in agricultural zones over the Seine Normandy basin area through the issuance biodiversity credits (Eau Seine Normandie, 2017).
 The credits will solely be available for voluntary contribution purposes to the buyers.
-Stewards of the wetlands and farmers, among others, will receive financial benefits – the project aims to replicate the project across Europe.
+Stewards of the wetlands and farmers, among others, will receive financial benefits – the project aims to be replicable across Europe.

 European Commission, French Ministry for Ecological transition, energy, climate and risks prevention, Seine Normandy Water Agency